photo credit: geboren.am

 Mayer’s great idea

-Julius Robert Mayer was adept at making the most of available scientific information, among which was the known fact that the specific heat capacity of a gas at constant volume (Cv) is slightly smaller than at constant pressure (Cp).
+Julius Robert Mayer was adept at making the most of available scientific information, among which was the known fact that the specific heat capacity of a gas at constant pressure (Cp) is slightly greater than at constant volume (Cv).

 Mayer seized upon this small difference and made a giant conceptual leap with it.
 He reasoned that Cp is greater than Cv because external work due to expansion is done by the gas in the former case but not in the latter.
 He then interpreted this external work as the exact mechanical equivalent of the amount of heat represented by the difference between Cp and Cv: